 In MIV we continue chronologically on from LIV by studying the impact of the Tudors and the break with the Church of Rome.
 In both LIV and MIV we use the opportunity to study original sources in order for the girls to learn analytical and evaluative skills.
 The girls also continue to learn about the changing nature of Kingship, from Henry VIII to Charles I and the English Civil War.
 The girls finish the year by learning about the impact of the Industrial Revolution and have the opportunity to research and complete a group project on a topic on this period.

 Finally in UIV the girls have a modern and international focus for their studies.
-We start off to by learning about the causes and consequences of the First World War, which is supported by a trip to the Battlefields in Northern France and Belgium each October for all UIV girls.
+We start off learning about the causes and consequences of the First World War, which is supported by a trip to the Battlefields in Northern France and Belgium each October for all UIV girls.
 The interwar years are considered and the failures of the Treaty of Versailles considered in learning about the rise of Hitler and the path to World War Two.
 The final topic is considering the experiences of African Americans in the 20th Century and the impact of the Civil rights movement in the 1950s and 1960s.

 A large proportion of the girls at school do IGCSE History.
 At St Mary’s we follow the EDEXCEL IGCSE course which offers an excellent foundation for any future study whilst providing a basis for understanding the modern world.
-They sit two exams at the end of UV.
+They sit two examinations at the end of UV.

 Our results are always very good at GCSE and we have an excellent take-up at A Level.

 The Russia course begins with the nature of Russia in 1855 with the autocratic rule of the Tsars coming into conflict with the rising political groups, demanding reform; we will consider the nature of the changes that so called 'reforming' Tsar Alexander II brings to Russia, only to be assassinated by those he was trying to help, by the reactionary rule of his son Alexander III and the ultimate failure of the Romanov dynasty through the abdication of Nicholas II in 1917.
 In the Reformation course we will cover exciting academic debates on Henry VIII's break with Rome; the importance of the royal divorce and Wolsey's' failure to achieve it, the role of the Anne Boleyn and Thomas Cromwell, the impact of the grassroots reform movements, the dissolution of the monasteries and the nature of the opposition to the Reformation.
-All girls will sit the AS Level paper at the end of LVI but this will no longer contribute towards their final grade at the end of UVI, as required by the government.

 In UVI we will cover the years 1917-1964 in Russia and the USSR as well as the English Reformation 1547-1570.
 In the Russia course we will see how Lenin changes Russia into the Union of Soviet Socialist Republics to the backdrop of Civil War and famine.
 We will carry on with the study of the nature of leadership with the rise of Stalin and his totalitarian rule, and finally the reforming zeal of Khrushchev with his attempts to humanise the Soviet system.
 Continuing with the Reformation paper will allow a study of not only the Protestant boy King Edward VI but also allow an exploration of the new historical evaluations of Catholic Mary I. Finally, the key role of Elizabeth I and her pragmatic approach will be considered in ensuring religious stability and the establishment of the Church of England.
 The final summer examination will cover the whole period studied in both years of the course.